jimcrayne/OldNorseHub/README.md

 ǫ     | /ɔ/  |  as in English hot,thought      |  ǫl ‘ale’          |            o;

-Notes:
 There is no short counterpart of æ or long counterpart of ǫ.
 Both sounds existed at one time, but in the kind of Old Norse on which the normalised spelling is based short æ had coalesced with e and ǭ with á.
 The use of œ to denote the long equivalent of ø is an arbitrary convention, and in some works ǿ is found.

 Most of these sixteen distinctive vowels occur exclusively in stressed syllables.
 In unstressed syllables there is no distinction of length and for the most part a basic three-way contrast is found between a, i and
 u.
 Some uncertainty exists about how these unstressed vowels were pronounced, but the student will be safe enough using the following.

 Unstressed vowels: